Toxins May Be Stopping You From Losing Weight

 “When we are toxic… the mechanism for detoxification in the liver gets sluggish, and certain toxins can remain active longer than we want or than our systems can handle,” says Mark Hyman, MD, in The Blood Sugar Solution 10-Day Detox Diet.
 “This makes us sick and impedes normal metabolism.
 It also causes fluid retention, bloat, and puffiness.”

 That’s where a detoxification plan can possibly help.
-Among its benefits, research shows the right one can impact weight loss directly as well as reduce factors that contribute to weight loss including chronic inflammation.
+Among its benefits, research shows the right one can impact weight loss directly as well as reduce factors that contribute to weight gain including chronic inflammation.

 Effective detoxification to lose weight and improve overall health demands reducing or eliminating what creates a toxic load, but it also requires giving your body everything it requires to optimally detoxify.
 Food becomes the foremost way to do that.
 After all, we detoxify constantly, and we eat several times daily.